There are about 145 prisons and correctional institutions throughout the Kingdom of Thailand:

 One of the other large prisons in Bangkok is called “Lard Yao mens prison”, also known as “Klong Prem” prison and it holds inmates who are serving sentences of 30 years or less.

 We have contact with inmates in all of the following prisons and pay an annual visit to five prisons.
 Most inmates get moved to other prisons during their sentence.
-Pen friends are encouraged to follow the inmate wherever they are moved to in order to stay connected with them.
+Pen friends are encouraged to follow their pen pal wherever they are moved to in order to stay connected with them.
 Initially this ministry was involved with prison in and around Bangkok only but that has changed.
 There are many organisations reaching out to prisoners in and around Bangkok.
 The area we focus on is in North-East Thailand called Isaan and is very rural and impoverished.
 These are some of the prisons which have been impacted over the years.

 Ayuttaya Central Prison